silverbulletmd/silverbullet/docs/Names.md

 * Names cannot contain one or two `.` enclosed by a combination of the start/end of the name or `/`
 * Names cannot contain `//`
 * Names cannot end in `.md` (See [[Paths#Relation to names]] section)
-- (Names are case-sensitive and contrary to most filesystem, `/` is allowed)
+- (Names preserve case, and contrary to most filesystems, `/` is allowed)

 ## Valid Examples
 - “foo”